Hamburger Buns – Sourdough

 - Measure milk.
 Add butter and microwave for about 30 seconds to warm milk to 110°F and melt butter.1/2 cup Milk, 3 tablespoon Butter

 - Crack eggs.
 Add starter, eggs, milk and butter to a large mixing bowl.
-Combine.2 large eggs, 2 cups unfed sourdough starter
+Combine.
+See clarification on starter below.2 large eggs, 2 cups unfed sourdough starter

 - Add salt, sugar and flour to wet ingredients *see notes below.
 Mix with spatula until incorporated.1 teaspoon Salt, 2 tablespoon Sugar, 3 cups flour plus 1 heaping tablespoon